What Small Businesses can Learn from The Masters Golf

 Have the best tools for the job

 A bad workman blames his tools or so it’s said.
 That may be true for elite performance but perhaps it’s less valid lower down the scale.
 However, in terms of lead generation, it’s certainly the case.
-What marketing tools are you using to delver growth?
+What marketing tools are you using to deliver growth?
 What are the most appropriate methods for reaching your potential prospects?
 Where do they hang out?
 What do they respond to?
 What support mechanisms are you using?
 A top golfer uses a caddy that knows the course and knows his game.
 Who or what are you using to support your efforts?

 If a top golfer selects the wrong club, he’ll overshoot or the ball won’t reach the green.
 It’s no different with sales.
-If you aren’t using the right tools for the job, you won’t reach your target audience and put your business in position to win.
+If you aren’t using the right tools for the job, you won’t reach your target audience and put your business in a position to win.
 So, work out where your customers hang out and use methods of marketing with which they’re most likely to engage.

 Sports history is littered with comebacks alongside failures.
-The are surprise results all the time.
+They are surprising results all the time.
 There are inevitably top players and top teams that win more than they lose.
 In golf, it’s rare that one person will totally dominate and win every tournament.
 That’s even true for the greats like Jack Nicklaus and Tiger Woods.
 They’ve had their bad rounds and bad days.
 It’s the same in most sports.
 Generally, there is more than one competitor or team that can claim success.

 Players at every level experience losing sequences that seem like they will never end.
 In business too, we need to deal with and learn to overcome failure.
 In telemarketing and lead generation, on any given day, you’ll most likely hear more objections and hit more roadblocks than successes.
 Fewer telemarketing calls will result in an opportunity than those where you don’t achieve a positive result.
 But it’s how you handle these that’s key.
 You only need a few successes to deliver the results you need.
 Deliver more of these than your closest competitor and you will be top of the leaderboard and grow your business.

 Jordan Spieth’s did not lose focus from the first tee to the last.
 He came under pressure when it got to 3 shots between him and his closest rival.
 He must have had his own demons at such a young age.
 But regardless of the challenges, his focus was clear and he held his nerve.
 Is your business development focus clear?
-Are you clear on your objectives and the path to achieve these?
+Are you clear on your objectives and the path to achieving these?
 There is lots of pressure with which we have to deal in every working day.
 So, how do you deal with that?
 How much time do you devote to new business development and is your focus on generating opportunities every day?
-What can you do to ensure that every day distractions don’t push you off course and reduce the likelihood of you taking the prize?
+What can you do to ensure that everyday distractions don’t push you off course and reduce the likelihood of you taking the prize?

 Maintain a positive attitude